BattModels/ArtemisUsers/getting_started/hello_world.md

 # Submitting Your First Job

-This tutorial will guide you through the process of submitting your first job on Arjuna.
+This tutorial will guide you through the process of submitting your first job on Artemis.
 This tutorial assumes you've already done the following items

-1. Login to Arjuna via `ssh`
+1. Login to Artemis via `ssh`
 2. Some familiarity with entering commands at a `bash` shell
 3. Some familiarity with `vim` or another command-line file editor